wavefrontHQ/docs/pages/doc/proxies_container.md

 docker run -it -e WAVEFRONT_URL=xxxxxxx -e WAVEFRONT_TOKEN=xxxxxx -p 2878:2878 -v /Users/user42/wavefront/ca_certs_test/to_docker:/tmp/ca proxy
 ```

-You have to specify the URL of your instance (e.g. https://example.wavefront.com) and a [Wavefront Token](wavefront_api.html#generating-an-api-token).
+You have to specify:
+* WAVEFRONT_URL: The URL of your instance (e.g. https://example.wavefront.com)
+* WAVEFRONT_TOKEN: The [Wavefront Token](wavefront_api.html#generating-an-api-token).
 Creating a service account and using a service account token usually makes sense.
+* The port that the proxy is using, 2878 by default.

 ## Learn More!